 Ways to make your website easy for visitors to use include making the colour and layout easy to see and understand.
 This includes having a proper size and colour for the fonts used in the content in relation to what appears in the background.
-Your website should also have an easy to find and use menu structure, with menu items that clearly identify what they are for.
-This also means contact information, including phone numbers, email address, business address and open hours, should be as easy to find and understand.
+Your website should also have an easy-to-find and use menu structure, with menu items that clearly identify what they are for.
+This also means the contact information, including phone numbers, email address, business address, and open hours, should be as easy to find and understand.

 There are many different techniques used with SEO, and it is a very specialised field.
 But we will discuss some of the techniques used below.